How to List Your ii Event

 1. Salon Title

-Note that the capitalisation of titles in English is its own thing.
-Please follow this guide.
+(Also note the capitalization of titles in English.
+Please follow this guide.)

 Example: